Skip to main content

 Trip highlights

-• Visit the base camp of 5th highest mountain of the world
+• Trek to the base of Mount Makalu (8,485m) – the fifth-highest mountain in the world

 • Spot some of the rarest wildlife in Nepal, including the Red Panda